harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 the source account = AWS acct that has the EKS cluster execution plane. service account is k8s execution plane component (litmus-admin, it's only job is to get annotated and switches between accounts).

-### Step 1: Configure a trust relationship between target accounts and source account
+### Step 1: Configure a trust relationship between target accounts and the AWS source account

 You must configure a trust relationship for each IAM role you created in a target account in [Step 1](#step-1-create-an-iam-role-and-policy-in-each-aws-target-account) in the previous section.
-This authorizes the Kubernetes service account's OIDC provider to assume that IAM role on the target account.
-To do this, you update the trust policy of the Kubernetes service account, and that of each IAM role you created on target accounts.
+This authorizes the AWS source account's OIDC provider to assume that IAM role on the target account.
+To do this, you update the trust policy of the AWS source account, and that of each IAM role you created on target accounts.

 Follow this procedure for each target account to configure the IAM role and policy on both the Kubernetes service account and the target account.

-**To configure a trust relationship between the Kubernetes service account OIDC provider and a target account:**
+**To configure a trust relationship between the AWS source account OIDC provider and a target account:**

-1. (CORRECT THIS0 Edit the IAM role and policy YAML file you [created on the Kubernetes service account](#step-2-create-an-iam-role-and-policy-for-your-service-account) as shown in the example below.
+1. (XXX CORRECT THIS) Edit the IAM role and policy YAML file you [created on the Kubernetes service account](#step-2-create-an-iam-role-and-policy-for-your-service-account) as shown in the example below.

   In this example `2222222222` is the target account ID, and `1111111111` is the AWS source account ID: